 Lately, you’ve been having some problems with your home’s temperature.
 You may have noticed your furnace has stopped producing hot air, or your AC isn’t distributing cold air anymore.

 You’re not sure, though, whether the heating and cooling system is really at fault… or maybe there’s an issue with your thermostat instead.

 Before you request Toronto furnace repair or AC repair services, check for these 8 common thermostat problems.
 They may provide a simple solution.
 If not, then the issue most probably stems from your furnace or air conditioner, and you’ll need a reliable technician to take care of it.

 1. Thermostat Doesn’t Reach Correct Temperature

 When your AC or furnace isn’t giving you the desired degree of home comfort, make sure your thermostat is set at the correct number (the best temperature in summer is 25.5 degrees C and 20-22 degrees in winter), and that no one has adjusted it.
 Also, rather than just cranking the thermostat up, ensure that it’s turned to COOL or HEAT, as appropriate, and not to FAN — or worse yet, OFF.

 2. HVAC Systems Keep Running

 Your thermostat should signal the furnace or air conditioner to switch off when it reaches the set temperature.
-If your HVAC system just keeps on running, the problem could be a faulty thermostat.
+If your AC system just keeps on running, the problem could be a faulty thermostat.
 Compare the actual room temperature with the set point.
 If there’s a significant difference (and the heating or cooling has been on for a while), you might need a thermostat replacement.